 Early History of the Diness family

 This web page shows only a small excerpt of our Diness research.
-Another 141 words (10 lines of text) covering the years 1352, 1412, 1413, 1377, 1397, 1383, 1414, 1383 and 1414 are included under the topic Early Diness History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1352, 1412, 1413, 1377, 1397, 1383, 1414, 1383, 1414, 1768, 1772, 1779, 1784 and 1788 are included under the topic Early Diness History in all our PDF Extended History products and printed products wherever possible.

 Diness Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Diness has been recorded under many different variations, including Dyne, Dine, Dives, Dynne, Dinne, Dyves, Dyon and others.

 Early Notables of the Diness family (pre 1700)

 Another 67 words (5 lines of text) are included under the topic Early Diness Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Diness family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Dinesss were some of the first of the immigrants to arrive in North America: George and Thomas Dine arrived in Philadelphia in 1836; William Dyon settled in Virginia in 1649.